| Outline of the exhibition |

-CLT is an abbreviation for Cross-Laminated Timber, a wood-based material that is layered so that the fiber direction is orthogonal.
-It is a large thick board and is used not only for architectural structural materials, but also for civil engineering materials and furniture.
+CLT is an abbreviation for Cross-Laminated Timber, a wood-based material that is laminated so that the fiber direction is orthogonal.
+It is a large board with thickness, and is used not only for architectural structural materials, but also for civil engineering materials and furniture.

-CLT originated in Switzerland around 1993 and spread across Western Europe, Japan, Asia, North America, and Oceania, and is used in a variety of buildings.
-In recent years, the use of CLT has been growing rapidly in various countries, such as the construction of high-rise buildings.
-In particular, it is used in detached houses that make use of the characteristics of wood-specific insulation and wall-type structures, apartments with middle-rise buildings, living areas of welfare facilities for the elderly, and hotel guest rooms.
+CLT originated in Switzerland around 1993 and has spread to Europe, Japan, Asia, North America, and Oceania, and is used in various buildings.
+The use of CLT has been growing rapidly in various countries in recent years, such as the construction of high-rise buildings.
+In particular, it is used for detached houses that take advantage of the unique insulation properties of wood and the characteristics of wall-type structures, apartment buildings for middle-rise buildings, living areas for welfare facilities for the elderly, and hotel rooms.

-In this exhibition, we will introduce the cutting-edge wooden construction technology called CLT.
+In this exhibition, we will introduce the modern cutting-edge wooden construction technology called CLT.

-※In order to prevent the expansion of the COVID-19 infection, the exhibition period and time are subject to change.
+※To prevent the expansion of COVID-19 infection, the exhibition period and Hours are subject to change.
 Please refer to this page for the latest information.

-- CLT - Wood innovation to create the future
+- CLT – Wood Innovation for the Future

 - Venue